Hike the famous Torres del Paine W trek in Chile on a guided or self-guided tour.

 Torres del Paine National Park Logistics

 We make all the Torres del Paine W trek reservations for you: campsites, mountain hostels, and meals, so you need only enjoy the sights.
+Your only decision is if to trek with a guide or go self-guided.

 This Torres del Paine W trail route goes anti-clockwise, but we can run it the other way, too.
 You will carry your own belongings in your own back pack – we suggest 15kg max.